|

 Eyesight, August 1919 edition), a young schoolgirl who, after

-Method to correct the serious vision problems of four of her classmates.
+Bates Method to correct the serious vision problems of four of her

-With her innocence and total faith in the method, Emily proved that
+innocence and total faith in the method, Emily proved that anyone

-anyone can master, apply and then successfully teach the essential
+can master, apply and then successfully teach the essential principles

 Having